Hiring a tax professional depends on your tax needs. There are three common certifications in the tax industry.

 - Passing score on the bar exam

-Attorneys are the most diverse group of the three types of professionals.
-They can specialize in estate planning, personal injury, criminal law, bankruptcy, immigration, and more.
-Some may even decide to specialize in two or three areas.
+Attorneys can specialize in estate planning, personal injury, criminal law, bankruptcy, immigration, and more.
+Some may decide to specialize in two or three areas.
 There is no formal requirement for an attorney to call themselves a “tax attorney” or “immigration attorney.”
 As with CPAs, you want to ensure that the attorney has experience in the specific area of tax for which you are seeking help.
 Tax is probably the most specialized of the different practices.
 Some lawyers will take an additional 1 year of law school to earn a tax LLM in order to learn this specific body of law and go directly into tax practice.
 However, for attorneys that have tax experience, an LLM is redundant and unnecessary.

 Attorneys are trained to advocate for your legal rights and will fight to ensure that your rights before the Internal Revenue Service are protected.
 A good tax attorney should have a solid understanding of IRS procedures for tax controversy cases.